deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 Gao, though? *Their* ethnic groups were more like breeds.
 To Ian’s mind it felt more than a little bloody racist sometimes, but the fact was you *could* guess at a Gaoian’s general temperament from his fur colour.
 And Bruuk was a brownie, through and through.
 Give him something practical to do with his paws, and he’d not only pitch in, he’d thoroughly enjoy it.

 He *especially* loved the nailgun.
-But really, what boy wouldn’t?
+But really, who wouldn’t?

 They were building a selection of plywood and MDF doors, walls, corners and targets to serve as an indoor firing range and basic assault course.
 Bruuk hadn’t got his head around the idea at first, but he’d twigged after a while, and even grown enthusiastic when Ian had explained he’d seen some Gaoians flow through the one at Sharman with times that beat the Human operators.